 These aren't the only cherry blossom trees at Kew Gardens, but they offer the best photo opportunities.
 Time your visit right and the magnolias might be in bloom too.

 Cherry blossom trees at Kyoto Garden, Holland Park

 Japan's famous for its breathtaking cherry blossom trees, so it makes sense that London's Japanese Kyoto garden is home to some sakura.
 The pale pink trees tower over the garden's koi carp pond and miniature waterfall, adding a splash of colour to the zen haven.

 Cherry blossom trees in Greenwich Park

 Climb up the Greenwich Park hill and head beyond the Observatory and Planetarium.
 Follow the vehicular Blackheath Avenue until a perpendicular footpath on the right branches off towards Rangers House and rose garden.

 Along this straight path, trees lean into each other, creating a Japanese-style cherry blossom tunnel.
 This is the closest you'll get to Japan in London.
-No surprise, then, that it's one of London's busiest spots for photographers.
+No surprise, then, that it's teeming with photographers.
 The benches underneath make it a great spot for a romantic picnic.
 If there's any space.

 Cherry blossom trees at St Paul's Cathedral